Recognizing a Heart Attack or Angina

 Stable angina versus unstable angina

 Unstable angina causes unexpected or unpredictable symptoms, commonly when you are at rest.
 Unstable angina is a medical emergency.
 Angina is also considered unstable if resting and nitroglycerin don't ease symptoms.
-It is also unstable if symptoms are getting worse, happening more often, or lasting longer.
+It's also unstable if symptoms are getting worse, happening more often, or lasting longer.
 These symptoms may mean you have a severe blockage or a spasm of a heart artery.
 Unstable angina is commonly a sign of an active heart attack.
 Remember the following tips:

 - Stable angina symptoms should go away with rest or medicine.
 If they don't go away, call 911!